kentoh - Fotolia

 Microsoft's acquisition of Revolution Analytics is still new, and despite the promises coming out of both companies, we don't know what R will look like once everything has played out.
 What we do know is that R is a popular and widely implemented technology used in a wide range of analytical applications.
 The marriage between Microsoft and Revolution Analytics could go a long way in solidifying R's hold on analytics.
 And we all know how much Microsoft likes to maintain its hold over those industry pieces of the pie.

-Find out about another company that can enhances games run on Microsoft systems
+Learn how one company enhances games run on Microsoft systems

-Learn how SQL Server handles analytics and statistics with online analytical processing.
+How SQL Server handles analytics and statistics with online analytical processing

 Discover how to manage R in SQL Server 2016 and 2017